umputun/remark42/site/src/docs/configuration/frontend/index.md

 ## API for Single-Page Applications

-Originally tested on [Nuxt.js](https://nuxtjs.org/), but it should be applicable to all SPAs.
+Tested initially on [Nuxt.js](https://nuxtjs.org/), but it should apply to all SPAs.

 - Add the following JavaScript to your `index.html`, which in this case, it is identical to `<script defer src="$HOST/web/embed.js"></script>`